Manchester City F.C. supporters: City gallows humour

 Manchester City supporters are also well known for their gallows humour fuelled by the many years of failure and unpredictability which is commonly associated with City and which fans enjoy wearing as a badge of their commitment.
 Gláuber Berti – After sitting on the bench 20 times in the 2008–09 season, the City fans were starting to joke that Gláuber Berti wasn't real and nicknamed him the invisible man.
 Finally though in the last game of the season against Bolton Wanderers he made an appearance in the 85th minute.
 This was the most popular substitution of the season and City fans greeted his every touch with applause and sang songs for him for the rest of the game.
 In a game against Red Bull Salzburg, the City fans found another new Brazilian they took to call Alan.
 When he came on as a second-half substitute, the announcer on the public address simply called him "Alan" and City fans were amused to see a Brazilian footballer with such an English name as Alan.
 City fans then started singing songs for him such as "Alan is Superman!".
 After the match, Alan thanked the City supporters for their support.
 In a game against West Bromwich Albion in February 2011, the big screen at the City of Manchester Stadium zoomed in on an elderly looking woman.
 City fans cheered, so the camera zoomed in on her a few more times throughout the match.
 As the game went on City fans nicknamed her 'Grandma' and started singing songs such as '75 years and she's still here' and 'Grandma do the Poznan' (which she did).
 She was later revealed to be Mavis Goddard from nearby Hulme.
 Unfortunately, she suffered a stroke and was unable to attend the 2011 FA Cup semi-final against Manchester United, a match City won 1–0 to book their place in the final, and she died in December 2011.
 In 2012, Porto considered complaining to UEFA over an "unsporting" chant which was aimed at their player Hulk: "You're not incredible, you're not incredible!" to the tune of "La donna è mobile".
 With Manchester City leading the UEFA Europa League tie 4–0 at home, unimpressed City supporters proceeded to sing "You're not incredible, you're not incredible!" to the £80 million-rated Porto striker, who had a mediocre performance.

 Rivalries

 Manchester United

-Wembley pictured before Manchester City's 1–0 victory against Manchester United in the 2011 FA Cup semi-final.
+Wembley Stadium before Manchester City's 1–0 victory against Manchester United in the 2011 FA Cup semi-final.
 Manchester City supporters can be seen in blue.